 Jason has written books for both the Middle Grade and Young Adult age ranges, but they’re impactful stories that appeal to everyone.

 If you’ve never read Jason’s work before, then you may not know what I mean when I say his messages and writing style transcend typical age ranges.
-Sure, I wouldn’t necessarily suggest a middle grader read one of his YA books because there may be some content that’s inappropriate for younger readers, but everyone everyone everyone who fits into the YA category and above will love both his YA and Middle Grade books.
+Sure, I would recommend a middle grader wait to read one of his YA books until they get a little older, but everyone everyone everyone who fits into the YA category and above will love both his YA and Middle Grade books.
 And I think that if you just read a sample of his work, you’ll know exactly why I’m saying this.

-Luckily, his first novel, When I Was the Greatest, is a free read here on Riveted until August 14.
-It’s a moving story about three teenaged boys in Brooklyn.
-It’s a tale that shows how one night can change your life (and not always for the better) but it’s what you do in the aftermath that shows your community, and yourself, who you really are.
+Take his first novel, When I Was the Greatest.
+It’s a moving story about three teenaged boys in Brooklyn, a tale that shows how one night can change your life (and not always for the better), but that it’s what you do in the aftermath that shows your community, and yourself, who you really are.
 Even though my childhood was different than the protagonist, Ali’s, I still understood so many of his hopes and fears as he navigates his place in his Brooklyn neighborhood of Bed-Stuy.
 I laughed, I cried, and I felt real gut-clenching fear as I read this book.
 So I picked up his other novels, and was not disappointed.
 Jason’s writing captures you in such a way that turning to the next chapter is an obligation.
 They’ll change you life.